humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails11.md

 ## Prepping Scriba

 Heroku works with git, which makes deploying a snap.
-However, ther are a few things we need to do to make this work better.
+However, there are a few things we need to do to make this work better.

 ### Ignore Files